General Education Program FAQs

 If I have an associate's degree from another institution, do I need to complete General Education at Kutztown?

 No. Your Associate's degree will complete your general education requirements.
 42 of your transferred credits will be used for the General Education program and you will only need to complete the requirements for your major and be sure to have 120 credits to graduate.

 If I transfer, do I still need to complete the First Year Seminar?

-Students entering with 30 or more credits do not need to complete FYS.
+Students entering with 15 or more credits from an accredited college or university do not need to complete FYS.
 They do, however, need to take an additional general education course of their choosing.